aws-samples/medialive-source-monitoring-via-rekognition/README.md

 ```

 # Notes
 This example solution will begin analysing thumbnails on any running channel in the account where it is deployed once active.
 Care should be taken not to exceed the [API quota](https://docs.aws.amazon.com/medialive/latest/ug/limits-api.html) for thumbnails on the account if are a lot of active encoding pipelines.
-The solution however could be extended by using MediaLive [tags](https://docs.aws.amazon.com/medialive/latest/ug/tagging.html) to control which channels are included/excluded from analysis.
+T>

 # Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 # License
 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+See the [LICENSE](LICENSE.txt) file.